The Economic Advantage of Automated Asset Management

 RF Code – Real-Time Asset Management and Wire-free Environmental Monitoring

-RF Code has offered state of the art solutions for asset management and environmental monitoring for the past 14 years.
+RF Code has offered state-of-the-art solutions for asset management and environmental monitoring for the past 15 years.
 We currently protect well over a million assets in more than 250 customers worldwide.
-We use wire-free, active RFID technology and open software to provide real-time monitoring, tracking and managing of IT assets and asset environments.
+We use wire-free, active RFID technology and open software to provide real-time monitoring, tracking, and managing of IT assets and asset environments.
 This not only provides real-time sensor and asset tag data, but it does this without having to use costly to purchase, deploy and maintain wiring and cables.
 Moreover, our wireless capability uses a patented radio frequency (433 MHz) that allows the signal to go through and around metal racks or concrete floors.
-That’s important because data centers are thick with metal; other frequencies therefore don’t perform as well.
+That’s important because data centers are thick with metal; other frequencies, therefore, don’t perform as well.

 There are several key advantages to our wireless solution.
-First, it’s relatively easy and inexpensive to install, primarily because it’s expensive and time consuming to deploy a wired solution.
+First, it’s relatively easy and inexpensive to install, primarily because it’s expensive and time-consuming to deploy a wired solution.
 Our solution allows you to “peel and stick” asset management or environmental monitoring tags wherever you need them, and they begin operating immediately.
 Second, it’s very portable and scalable.
 If you’re battling a hot spot in your data center, it’s a snap to add several additional temperature monitors to increase the granularity of data to help you correct the problem.
-It’s equally simple to add additional asset tags, or to change things like event notification.
-Third, it’s a real time monitoring system, so it helps to prevent loss and downtime: You can be alerted the moment that a piece of equipment is tampered with or when the environment changes.
+It’s equally simple to add additional asset tags or to change things like event notifications.
+Third, it’s a real-time monitoring system, so it helps to prevent loss and downtime: You can be alerted the moment that a piece of equipment is tampered with or when the environment changes.

 RF Code’s solutions are flexible to allow you to do what you need to do.
 Ours is a dual-use infrastructure.
 If you want to start with environmental monitoring and a green IT initiative, you can do that first and then over time extend your capability easily into asset tracking and managing.
 Or you can do the inverse and start with ITAM and then extend to environmental monitoring.
-Or you can supplement an existing ITAM or environmental monitoring system that you currently employ with our cost effective solution.
-As I wrote earlier, implementation of RF Code solutions is simple to configure and manage.
+Or you can supplement an existing ITAM or environmental monitoring system that you currently employ with our cost-effective solution.
+The implementation of RF Code solutions is simple to configure and manage.
 However, through a network of partners providing consulting and implementation services, we can also help you with your implementation, should you desire that level of assistance.